paypal/paypal-checkout-components/docs/implement-checkout.md

 #### Allow iframes on server

-When `req.query.xcomponent` is passed, do not send `X-FRAME-OPTIONS` header
+When `req.query.sdkMeta` is passed, do not send `X-FRAME-OPTIONS` header

 #### Validate whether iframes are allowed on the client